nus-cs2103-AY1920S1/duke/docs/README.md

 3. Copy the file to the folder you want to use as the folder for your Duke application.

-4. Create a new folder named `data` within the current folder.
+4. Double-click the file to run the app.
+The GUI should appear in a few seconds.
+A new folder named `data` will be created within the current folder if there is no existing `data` folder.
+This folder contains `tasks.txt`.

     ![Folder-example](folder-example.png)

-5. Double-click the file to run the app.
-The GUI should appear in a few seconds.
-If unable to run, check the following:
-    - Ensure that there is a folder named `data` as per step 4.
-    - Try `java -jar duke-v0.2.jar` from the terminal.
+    If unable to run, type `java -jar duke-v0.2.jar` in the terminal / command line.

     ![User interface](Ui.png)

-6. Type the command in the text box and press Enter to execute it.
+5. Type the command in the text box and press Enter to execute it.

-7. Some sample commands you can try:
+6. Some sample commands you can try:

     `list` : lists all tasks.